DandelionSprout/DandelionSprout/README.md

 * Avatar source: An OC for the original Lalaloopsy Nickelodeon cartoon I tried to draw in 2016.
 I'm far from being ArtStation or Pixiv levels of good.
 * Work environment: An allround multimedia quasi-workstation PC with Windows 11.
 MX Blue keyboard, sideheld Evoluent mouse, AOC AGON 1440p 165Hz IPS monitor in portrait mode, 5.1 surround with 3 pairs of USB speakers, a 10Gb Ethernet LAN setup, and 500/500 FttH broadband.

-Owing to the hefty amounts of medications I need to keep me somewhat calm in everyday life, incl. lamotrigine, sertraline, quetiapine, and diazepam, my ability to perform physical labour is not much to write home about, and sometimes even making dinners or walking to the supermarkets prove too exhausting to do.
+Owing to the hefty amounts of medications I need to keep me somewhat calm in everyday life, incl. lamotrigine, sertraline, and diazepam, my ability to perform physical labour is not much to write home about, and sometimes even making dinners or walking to the supermarkets prove too exhausting to do.